 Unfortunately, water intoxication is commonly misunderstood by the public, many athletes and coaches.
 This condition does have dire consequences if left untreated but is also highly preventable.
 If you like to be active and are proactive about your health, read on!

-Too Much Of A Good Thing Is A Bad Thing
+Too Much Of a Good Thing Is Bad

 Water is used in all cells, organs and tissues, making it instrumental in all of our body’s functions.
 We’re all aware of how important it is in maximizing our athletic performance as well.

 As vital and abundant as it is, water is just as easily lost through our daily activities, like breathing, sweating, and digestion.
 The harder we work, whether it’s using our brain for that report due on Monday or our body as we crush a triathlon, the more water we lose and need to replace.

 Because the amount of water in our bodies is so crucial to our overall health and it can be altered so unconsciously and easily, it’s important that we have the proper amount to keep things going smoothly.

 Losing too much water and becoming dehydrated gets a lot of attention, no matter your activity.
 But here are some things you may not know about having too much water in your system.

 Water intoxication, as it is typically referred to in medical circles, occurs when the ratio of sodium to water in the blood is diluted because there has been an over-ingestion of water.

 Your kidneys can expel about half a liter of liquid in an hour, to ingest more water than that and without any source of electrolytes, puts you at risk for this illness.